5 minute read

 By the way, we accept surge pricing in other areas of our life without (too much) complaint.
 Hotel prices skyrocket on Super Bowl weekend.
 Airplane prices go up as the plane sells out and there are fewer seats left to sell.
 Scalpers routinely buy tickets to events at face value and resell them at huge markups.
 We may not like any of these, but we’ve come to accept them and don’t punish the vendor because of them.

-Your takeaway: Think about fairness before making a price move.
-Recognize a lack of fairness early.
+The takeaway: Think about fairness before making a price move and recognize a lack of fairness early.
 If your buyers think your actions are not fair, they may punish you by boycotting your product or company.
 Either avoid that price move or take the time and energy to educate your market on why it is fair.

 One more suggestion for you: Behavioral economics is fun, interesting and results in many suggestions for what we often call the psychological aspects of pricing.
 However, you have to understand the true value first.
 Master value-based pricing, then move into the world of psychology.